 7. Check the front panel power switch

-It may seem rather insignificant at first, but if your front panel switch isn’t working or isn’t connected to the motherboard correctly, the motherboard won’t power up.
+It may seem insignificant at first, but if your front panel switch isn’t working or connected to the motherboard correctly, it won’t power up.

-You can bypass the switch to eliminate it as a potential cause of the motherboard not powering up by removing it from the motherboard’s pin header and using the tip of a screwdriver to short the two pins where the power switch connects.
+You can bypass the switch to eliminate it as a potential cause of it not powering up by removing it from the motherboard’s pin header and using the tip of a screwdriver to short the two pins where the power switch connects.

 Caution: Make sure you short out the correct pins by looking at your manual.
 Otherwise, you could end up permanently damaging your motherboard.